rohundhar/meteor-accounts-okta/README.md

 ## Getting started

-Add the package to meteor
+Add the package to meteor (cannot add it yet because it is not published anywhere)
 ```javascript
 meteor add roni:accounts-okta
 ```